How to write a scary story in 5 Easy Steps

 5. Avoid Clichés in horror writing

 There are arguably more familiar tropes and clichés associated with this genre of story-telling than any other.
 For our student writers, these should be avoided.
 Clichés and overused tropes result in dull and predictable storylines.
 These are the opposite of the elements such as surprise and shock, which good horror so often relies on.

 The one exception is when the writer takes well-worn plotlines and characters and subverts them to come up with something new, which leads us directly to our next activity.

 Teaching Activity: Organize the students into small groups again and challenge them to make a list of clichés and tropes from horror books and movies.
-If they need some inspiration, the IMDb movie database will again serve well.
+The IMDb movie database will again serve well if they need some inspiration.
 Even if they don’t know the movies, they can read the synopses and identify some of the clichés and tropes used.

-Once students have their list, they should then attempt to make something fresh from them.
+Once students have their list, they should attempt to make something fresh from them.
 The simplest way to do this is often to change the setting or characters.
-This will lead to some unusual ideas, such as vampires in space or piranhas in the city sewage system.
+This will lead to unusual ideas, such as vampires in space or piranhas in the city sewage system.

 The ideas generated need not be plausible or even ‘good’.
 This activity aims to flex the students’ creativity muscles in pursuit of something original.

 The Final Bell Tolls

 So there we have it.
 Five tips to help students hone their horror-writing skills and five activities to put that newly-gained knowledge into practice.

 Writing spooky stories is a great way to get reluctant students to write at Halloween and any time of the year.

 Though writing spooky stories is fun, students still gain opportunities to internalize literature’s essential elements and develop their understanding of how language, structure, and story work.

 Not bad for a night’s work…